passle/feed-mvc-4-example/README.md

  `HtmlHelperXmlExtensions.cs`

-This is a `HtmlHelper` extension which has one static method `RenderXml`.
-This method takes the `xml` feed and a path to an `xslt` file.
-It then transforms the `xml` using the `xslt` to generate the markup, which is returned as an `HtmlString`.
+This is a `HtmlHelper` extension which has one static method `RenderFeed`.
+This method takes the Passle `shortcode`, page number and number of posts per page.
+It then collects the data using that information and transforms the `xml` using the `xslt` to generate the markup, which is returned as an `HtmlString`.